Iryna-Pukha/oscommerce/README.md

-	CheckOut1.feature file contains gherkin steps for adding product to the cart AddToCartTest.java file contains corresponding code for execution gherkin steps RunTest.java is needed for execution tests in command line
+	CheckOut1.feature file contains gherkin steps for adding product to the cart AddToCartTest.java file contains corresponding code for execution gherkin steps RunTest.java is needed for execution tests in command line and with Junit

 Test Case execution: